The new Cold War

 Certainly, the US isn't the world's only superpower, thanks to China, which is rapidly growing its influence and financial and military might.
 And suspicions are that it has been involved in global cyber espionage.

 Many attacks originate in China, but it is unclear if they are government-sponsored due to the difficulties of tracking the identities of the original culprits.
 For example, in 2010, Google alleged that the Chinese government was using its Gmail service to spy on human rights activists.
 In contrast with Flame and Stuxnet, the attackers took advantage of a zero-day vulnerability, a much simpler technique criminals use around the world to gain access to machines.
 There was no ‘smoking gun' linking the Chinese state to the attack, but there was suspicion.

 Harry Sverdlove, CTO at Bit9, says: “The attack targeted dozens of companies, including Google, Adobe, Juniper Networks and Dow Chemical.
 The disclosure by a public and well-known company, coupled with attribution to a nation state, immediately sent shock waves into the community at large.
-The message was clear: cyber espionage is real and no one is too big or too small to be
+The message was clear: cyber espionage is real and no one is too big or too small to be a victim.”

 In 2009, the Information Warfare Monitor found evidence of a large-scale cyber spying operation originating in China and infiltrating sensitive locations such as embassies, foreign ministries and government offices.
 Given the name Ghostnet, among its targets were offices used by the Tibetan independence movement in London, India and New York City.

 Hypponen says businesses and public sector organisations frequently suffer attacks similar to those targeting non-profit organisations related to China.